nRF24/CircuitPython_nRF24L01/docs/index.rst

 .. tip::
-    User reports and personal experiences have improved results if there is a capacitor of 100 mirofarads (+ another optional 0.1 microfarads capacitor for added stability) connected in parrallel to the VCC and GND pins.
+    User reports and personal experiences have improved results if there is a capacitor of 100 microfarads (+ another optional 0.1 microfarads capacitor for added stability) connected in parallel to the VCC and GND pins.
 .. important::
     The nRF24L01's VCC pin is not 5V compliant.
 All other nRF24L01 pins *should* be 5V compliant, but it is safer to assume they are not.